 VolkerGround Engineering was contracted by John Sisk and Sons to work on the redevelopment of the former BBC studios on Oxford Road, Manchester.

-The area is being redeveloped into a commercial and residential space as part of Select Property Group and Bruntwood’s Affinity Living scheme.
-The intention of the scheme is to develop high quality built-to-rent apartments to suit Manchester’s growing population.
+The area will be redeveloped into a commercial and residential space as part of Select Property Group and Bruntwood’s Affinity Living scheme.
+The intention of the scheme is develop high quality built-to-rent apartments to suit Manchester’s growing population.

 VolkerGround Engineering designed and installed temporary sheet piles for crane bases and retaining walls to enable the construction of two buildings comprising 667 apartments.
 The piling works were completed using an ABI TM 13/16 leader rig.